Leoxd19/Music-Discord-Bot/README.md

 ## Requirements
 To use the bot, you will need:

-A Discord account
+A Discord account and a Discord server where you can add the bot.

-A Discord server where you can add the bot Installation
+## Installation

 To add the bot to your Discord server, follow these steps: